UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_manual.md

 # Standard maintenance

 Standard maintenance steps of the AIRDOS04 detector involve routine procedures essential for conducting long-term measurements.
 These maintenance tasks primarily include the following steps.
-For more detailed instructions, please, refer to our online form of this manual.
+For more detailed instructions, please refer to our online version of this manual.

  * **Replacing the Digital Part of the Detector**: Periodical swapping out of the digital module ensures continuous operation and minimizes downtime/maintenance time.
 This is particularly important in scenarios where the detector is used for extended periods.
  * **Downloading Recorded Data**: Periodically downloading data from the detector's storage is crucial for both data analysis and clearing storage space for ongoing measurements.
 This process is facilitated by the detector's user-friendly data retrieval system.